 FENNIA is a non-profit peer-review open access journal published by the Geographical Society of Finland since 1889.
 It is an international scientific publication dedicated to all fields of geography with attentiveness to northern dimensions.

-FENNIA publishes papers of high scholarly merit in three categories: research papers, review articles and reflections.
+FENNIA publishes papers of high scholarly merit in three categories: research papers, reviews and essays, and reflections.
 Research papers are original full-length articles that make a significant contribution to geographic and related research.
-Shorter review articles introduce empirical, theoretical or methodological insights from ongoing research.
+Reviews and essays introduce empirical, theoretical or methodological insights from ongoing research, including literature reviews and lectures.
 Reflections section includes commentaries, debates, discussion pieces, interventions and other argumentative short texts related to contemporary issues.
 With these three publication formats, FENNIA seeks to take forward geographical research and discussion in a critical and responsible spirit.
 In addition to individual contributions, the journal welcomes proposals for special issues and sections.

 The fully open access FENNIA publications are under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 The journal is member of the Committee on Publication Ethics (COPE) and follows the peer review standards set by the Federation of Finnish Learned Societies (TSV).
 It is indexed in the Directory of Open Access Journals (DOAJ) and the Thomson Reuters Emerging Sources Citation Index (ESCI), and is part of the Free Journal Network.
 The main language of the journal is English.